 - Try a stress-busting activity.
 There are countless enjoyable activities to take your focus away from whatever was causing stress and onto something more positive, like arts and crafts, reading a book, spending time with pets or children, gardening, a home improvement project – even as little as 10 or 15 minutes spent on the activity can make a big difference in how you feel.

 There are even apps expressly developed with family caregivers in mind to help lower stress and restore a sense of calm.
 You can find several that are particularly helpful here from DailyCaring.

 Family caregiver stress is particularly common for those who believe they have no support system, and are required to handle everything independently.
 Thankfully, we can help!
-Call Harmony Home Health & Hospice, the experts in home health care in Albuquerque and the surrounding areas, to find out more about how we can partner with you in your caregiving duties, allowing you essential time away to destress, with services including:
+Call Harmony Home Health & Hospice, the leading provider of home care and hospice in Provo and the surrounding areas, to find out more about how we can partner with you in your caregiving duties, allowing you essential time away to destress, with services including:

 - Balance improvement